TrailsofGold/whitepaper/docs/game_concept/treasures.md

 ?> For more information about PGLD rewards amount, see [PGLD token](tokenomics/pgld_token.md)

-Once the max treasure value is known it is used to calculate treasure value for each treasure of the game in solo mode.
+Once the max treasure value is known it is used to calculate treasure value for each treasure of the game.

 The crew strategy and navigation skills are used to